ivikash/TabGenius/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top-right corner
 4. Click "Load unpacked" and select the extension directory
-5. The Tab Sorter extension should now be installed and visible in your toolbar
+5. The Tab Genius extension should now be installed and visible in your toolbar

 ### Using Chrome's Built-in Gemini
 To use Chrome's built-in Gemini Nano model: